gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 We called this the [Snow Leopard](https://github.com/gatsbyjs/gatsby/projects/13) release.

-We intend to keep doing this every now and then to keep Gatsby stable and ensure you have painless upgrades.
+We feel this went quite well, so we intend to keep doing this fairly regularly to keep Gatsby stable and ensure you have painless upgrades.
+Our goal is to always enable the experience [Brian Holt](https://twitter.com/holtbt) depicts below, specifically painless upgrades and all the while delivering real value and fixes in every version of Gatsby.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I have an opinionated starter for creating course sites built with <a href="https://twitter.com/gatsbyjs?ref_src=twsrc%5Etfw">@gatsbyjs</a> that I hadn&#39;t updated since January so I full well expected to spend a few hours fixing it after I updated all the deps.<br/><br/>Nope, just updated the packages and everything worked.
 Thanks Gatsby team!</p>&mdash; Brian Holt (@holtbt) <a href="https://twitter.com/holtbt/status/1158559782451609600?ref_src=twsrc%5Etfw">August 6, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>